 In foggy conditions, Víctor Standard Operating Procedures required both pilots to agree, once we were lined up on the runway and ready to take off, on how many runway lights we could see.
 For it to be legal to take-off, even on an operational sortie, we had to be able to see clearly a minimum of three.
 We reckoned, that is to say I reckoned, that the co-pilot and I could just about see three: the third ones came and went as the fog swirled around and that meant the horizontal visibility was something like 200 metres.
 I elected to do the take-off myself.

 In normal conditions, we liked using Runway 27 on such early morning occasions because it meant that we passed very close to the Officers Mess just off to the right as we left the ground on full power.
-On this occasion we were airborne at 0320 GMT.
-We came out on top of the fog layer at about 200 feet above the ground and I immediately turned the aircraft to the right and headed north as instructed by the Controller in his scramble message.
+On this occasion we were airborne at 0320 - just 20 minutes after being summoned from our beds.
+We came out on top of the fog layer at about 200 feet above the ground and I immediately turned the aircraft to the right and headed north as we had been instructed by the Controller in his scramble message.
 If we had to be awake, why shouldn’t everyone else be awake?
 Childish, perhaps, but fun.
 In any case, the pair of Phantoms that had launched with full reheat into the fog shortly before us had almost certainly made far more noise than we did.

 The F4s were already somewhere high above the Shetland Islands as we headed out over the north coast of Scotland near Cape Wrath.
 We met up with them over the Faeroe Islands.
 We trailed our refuelling hoses from the pods underneath each wing and the two Phantoms simultaneously and greedily drank about three tons of fuel each.
 They didn't actually need fuel at that stage but it was sound policy to keep their tanks as full as possible.
 After that, we three aírcraft went into a holding orbit at around 30,000 feet to await further instructions from the air defence controller at RAF Saxa Vord.
 There were no clouds and the heavens were magnificently lit up with the sort of stellar display that can only be seen when viewed in complete darkness.